 Freshly emerged Elephant Hawk Moth

 Elephant Hawk Moths are usually seen from May to July, and the caterpillars are usually seen from July until September.
-The caterpillars feed on Willowherbs, Bedstraw and Fuscia plants.
+The caterpillars feed on Willowherbs, Bedstraw, Honeysuckle and Fuchsia plants.
 The adult moths feed on nectar.
 Towards the end of August - September the caterpillars are fully grown.
 At this stage they come down to the ground and leave their feeding plants.
 They now wander off looking for dry leaves, bark, loose soil and low vegetation to hide and pupate in.
 Here they will stay until the following May when they will emerge as an adult moth.
 Once buried in loose soil and leaves the caterpillar secretes a sticky fluid through its skin, as seen in the bottom-left image above.
 This quickly hardens and within a few days becomes a hardened pupa.
 The bottom-right image above shows the pupa just a few days after the caterpillar left its feeding plants.
 It already resembles a moth inside the cocoon.

 Elephant Hawk Moth Caterpillar - Green variety

-82mm Elephant Hawk Moth Caterpillar - Green variety.
+Fully grown 82mm Elephant Hawk Moth Caterpillar - Green variety.
 Shown on finger for size comparison.

 Elephant Hawk Moth Caterpillar - Green variety, feeding on Fuchsia Plant